Vallejo Tree Accident Lawyer

 California law is specific on liability for an injury caused by a falling limb or tree.
 Under California Civil Code 833-834, if the trunk of a tree stands on one homeowner's property, they are responsible for any injuries it may cause.
 However, if the tree straddles a property line, then both homeowners hold responsibility for any injuries or fatalities that occur if a limb falls and injures or kills someone by filing a premises liability claim.What Kind of Injuries Can Happen in a Tree Accident?

 Serious injuries often result when someone is struck by a falling tree or limb.
-The weight, force, and height of the tree or limb can influence how serious the injuries are.
+The weight, force, and height of the tree or limb can influence the injury's seriousness.
 Some of the most common types of trauma seen in this type of accident include:

 - Traumatic brain injuries